Thoogudeepa Srinivas

 Mysore Srinivas (17 April 1943 – 16 October 1995), known by his stage name Thoogudeepa Srinivas was an Indian actor who appeared in Kannada films and is remembered for his portrayal of negative-shaded characters.
 He is the father of actor, Darshan and film director Dinakar.

 Early life

-Srinivas was born to Muniswami and Parvathamma in 1943 as their fourth son.
+Srinivas was born to Muniswami and Parvathamma in 17 April 1943 as their fourth son.
 He had eight siblings.
 He lost his parents at a young age.
 Right from his childhood days, Srinivas was interested in theatre and cinema and was a regular participant in his school and college plays.
 During one of these plays, he caught the eye of another theatre artist M. P. Shankar, whom he later went on to star with in many Kannada films.
-Srinivas then became a regular member of Shankar's camp and had to discontinue his education during his pursuing of a Bachelor of Science from St. Philomena's College in Mysore.
+Srinivas then became a regular member of Shankar's camp and had to discontinue his education during his pursuing of a Bachelor of Science from St. Philomena's College, Mysore.